 Talk about your feelings

 If you consulted a lactation expert through all your nursing troubles, talk to her.
 Be honest about your feelings.
-She’ll likely offer soothing and consoling words that you should take to heart.
+She will likely offer soothing and consoling words that you should take to heart.

 It may also be helpful to talk about your feelings with yor doctor, your spouse, family members or someone you trust.
 Talk to other mums as well.